virtlabx/aws-terraform-bloomreach/README.md

 - Tagging

 ### EC2 Module
-Generic EC2 module to provision EC2 instances, its volume and its route53 record.
+Generic EC2 module to provision EC2 instances and its volume.

 It uses cloud-init to optionally install some packages during the ec2 instance provisioning.